 - Lots of uneven footing

 If you are heading to Amboy Crater, then you should stop at Amboy as well.
-There are a lot of historic Route 66 sites to see there such as the famous motel and the cafe.
+There are a lot of historic Route 66 sights to see there, such as the famous motel and the cafe.

 After that proceed about 2 miles down the road to the turnoff for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets.

 An excellent place to check out before the trail is the overlook that is on the left side of the parking lot.
 This area provides a great view of the crater and volcanic fields, and it is a good point of reference when you are up at the top of the crater.

-The trail itself is about 1.1 miles from the parking lot to the base of the crater.
-During that time you will be going over uneven rock for pretty much the entire hike.
+The trail is about 1.1 miles from the parking lot to the base of the crater.
+During that time, you will be going over the uneven rock for pretty much the entire hike.

-The trail goes up and down and through sand and lava fields as you approach, and each step gives you a different and unique view of the area and the crater.
+The trail goes up and down and through sand and lava fields as you approach.

-Pay attention to the ground while walking as you can often see small lizards and unique bugs walking the harsh terrain.
-In the spring it is also not strange to see a few wildflowers.
+Pay attention to the ground while walking as you can often see small lizards and bugs walking the harsh terrain.
+In the spring, it is also not strange to see a few wildflowers.

 As you approach the crater, it gets less daunting as it appears much smaller up close then it does far away.
-There are a couple scattered places to sit and relax but there is no shade on the whole trail so do not do it in the summertime.
+There are a couple of scattered places to sit and relax, but there is no shade on the whole trail, so do not go in the summertime.

-The trail proceeds around the back right of the crater, and that is where it starts to head up, up until this point it has been flat.
+The trail proceeds around the back right of the crater, and this is where it starts to head up; up until this point, it has been flat.

 The uphill is steep and uneven, but the first part is relatively short.
 When you get to the top of this, you will be inside the crater and can pick any of the four trails to get out the top.